ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### April 2, 2020
 Discussed with Christian to plan for the next step.
 First, rebuild the database categories.
 Then, implement the polarization efficiency to H-G and reconstruct the disk shape with a power law.
 Meanwhile, start working on thesis outlines.
 Step one finished.

+## Week 30
+### April 3, 2020
+Read for SPF and prepared for the presentation.

+### April 4, 2020
+Completed thesis outlines.

+### April 5, 2020
+Reconstructed the disk shape with a power law height profile.
+Implemented the polarization efficiency to the polarized intensity phase function.
+Visual effects became barely noticeable.
+Need a discussion.